emmairwin/community_curriculum/participation/en/preparation.md

 ## Inviting People
 [We’ve covered who this workshop can benefit](), but who else should you invite?

-The answer is anyone working on Participation at Mozilla: volunteers, staff of any confidence level, experience or curiosity.  **The more voices the better, the greater diversity - the better.**
+The answer is **anyone working on, or near Participation at Mozilla**: volunteers, staff of any confidence level, experience or curiosity.  **The more voices the better, the greater diversity - the better.**

 ## Research